NathanVaughn/blog.nathanv.me/content/posts/crowdstroke/index.md

 thing.
 No one wants to have their systems compromised because their antivirus software took a week to protect against a new [0-day](https://en.wikipedia.org/wiki/Zero-day_vulnerability).
-However, I think many organizations are going to re-evaulate how they control software updates in every part of their technology stack, and no longer just the big ticket items like operating system or database versions.
+However, I think many organizations are going to re-evaluate how they control software updates in every part of their technology stack, and no longer just the big ticket items like operating system or database versions.